Traurige/libKitten/README.md

 ***
 **Method 2:**<br>
 Compile the project yourself and it'll do all that by itself

+## Compiling
+  - [Theos](https://theos.dev/) is required to compile the project
+  - You may want to edit the root `Makefile` to use your Theos SDK and toolchain
+  - Additionally to compile for tvOS:
+    - Make sure you're using a tvOS SDK
+    - Change the target from `iphone:clang` to `appletv:clang` in the root `Makefile`
+    - Change the architecture `iphoneos-arm` to `appletvos-arm64` in the control file

 ## Importing Into Your Project:
 1. Import the library in your header or main file `#import <Kitten/libKitten.h>`